-Stephen King is a prolific author and singer and has created some of the best and widely known characters in movie history.
+Stephen King is a prolific author and has created some of the best and widely known characters in movie history.
 He’s worked with Netflix on numerous projects but as a regular Twitter user, he’s also made countless Netflix recommendations over the past few years.
 Here’s a look back at all his recommendations.

 In no particular order, here are all the recommendations Stephen King has made for Netflix shows and movies from his Twitter account.